 I’ve been using LastPass for years, and I highly recommend it.
 I previously wrote about how LastPass solves many password problems, some of which I’ve covered here.
 If you’d like to consider other options, here are a few password managers:

 Password managers let you control how they generate passwords.
-For example, LastPass lets you set the following:
+For example,

 - Password Length

 - Easy to say (Avoid numbers and special characters)

 - Easy to read (Avoid ambiguous characters like l, 1, O, and 0)

 Set your password manager to follow the guidelines we’ve walked through.
 Make the passwords as long, complex, and random as your accounts will accept.

 If an account rejects a password, you can adjust the generated password to fit the requirements.
 But if you change the settings on your password generator, make sure to set it back the next time you create a password.

 Here’s how I configure